South College W307

 Monika Schmitter is a specialist in Italian art of the late-fifteenth and early-sixteenth century with an emphasis on the material culture and built environment of Venice.
 She is particularly interested in portraiture, patronage, domestic art and architecture, gender and class issues, and the history of collecting.
-She is currently completing a book on the Venetian art collector Andrea Odoni, whose famous portrait by Lorenzo Lotto depicts him surrounded by antiquities and other objects.
+Her book on the Venetian art collector Andrea Odoni, whose famous portrait by Lorenzo Lotto depicts him surrounded by antiquities and other objects, is currently in press.

-She has also published articles in journals such as Renaissance Quarterly, The Burlington Magazine, and The Journal of Architectural Historians.
+She has also published articles in journals such as Renaissance Quarterly, The Burlington Magazine, Renaissance Studies, and The Journal of Architectural Historians.

 Her research on the sixteenth-century art expert Marcantonio Michiel has also led her to study in other cities in Italy, for example, Bergamo, Padua, and Cremona.
 Her publications on painted palace facades analyze monuments in Trent, Rome, Vicenza, and Siena, as well as Venice.

-She has been a recipient of numerous fellowships and grants, including a Visiting Senior Fellowship at the Center for Advanced Study in the Visual Arts, National Gallery (Summer 2012), Samuel H. Kress Foundation Grant, Renaissance Society of America (2011), Gladys Krieble Foundation Grant for Study in Venice and the Veneto (2011, 2004, 2000), Villa I Tatti Fellowship, Harvard University Center for Italian Renaissance Studies, Florence, Italy (2000-2001), and Lilly Teaching Fellowship, University of Massachusetts (1999-2000).
+She has been a recipient of numerous fellowships and grants, including a Visiting Senior Fellowship at the Center for Advanced Study in the Visual Arts, National Gallery (2012), Samuel H. Kress Foundation Grant, Renaissance Society of America (2011), Gladys Krieble Foundation Grant for Study in Venice and the Veneto (2011, 2004, 2000), Villa I Tatti Fellowship, Harvard University Center for Italian Renaissance Studies, Florence, Italy (2000-2001), and Lilly Teaching Fellowship, University of Massachusetts (1999-2000).